 Lesley also co-ordinates the Thermal Imaging Camera project across the district, and co-ordinated Open Food Gardens for several years.

-Lesley has lived in Harpenden with her family for nearly 20 years .
+Lesley has lived in Harpenden with her family for over 20 years.

 Our volunteers